Monday, January 26, 2015

 She tells them in order to lift the curse, they must bring her four things, a cow as white as milk, a cape as red as blood, hair as yellow as corn, and a slipper as pure as gold.
 So the Baker and his wife are off on a journey to find the items needed to lift the curse.

 While that’s going on, a beautiful maiden named Cinderella (Anna Kendrick-Scott Pilgrim VS The World, 50/50, Pitch Perfect) dreams of going to a festival ball where she can get her “Happily Ever After”.
-Unfortunately her evil stepmother (Christine Baranski-The Birdcage, How The Grinch Stole Christmas, Chicago) and stepsisters, Florinda (Tammy Blanchard-Rabbit Hole, Moneyball, Blue Jasmine) and Lucinda (Lucy Punch-Ella Enchanted, Hot Fuzz, Bad Teacher) forbid her from going to the ball and leaves her at home with a lot of chores to do.
+Unfortunately her evil stepmother (Christine Baranski-The Birdcage, How the Grinch Stole Christmas, Chicago) and stepsisters, Florinda (Tammy Blanchard-Rabbit Hole, Moneyball, Blue Jasmine) and Lucinda (Lucy Punch-Ella Enchanted, Hot Fuzz, Bad Teacher) forbid her from going to the ball and leaves her at home with a lot of chores to do.

 So she flees into the woods where she finds her Fairy Godmother and makes a ball gown with gold slippers for her and off to the ball she goes.
 While there she meets her Prince Charming (Chris Pine-Star Trek, Star Trek Into Darkness, Rise of the Guardians), dances with him, and constantly flees from him due to her claiming that she doesn’t belong with royalty.